syncfusion-content/maui-docs/MAUI/SunburstChart/DataLabels.md

 When the data labels are large in text size, they will overlap each other.
 To avoid overlapping, trim or hide the data labels using the OverflowMode property.
 By default, the OverFlow mode is `Trim`.

-The following code shows hide the data labels.
+The following code shows how to hide the data labels.

 {% tabs %}